YimingLiu-ds/brain-inspired-replay/README.md

 # Research Project:
-## Exploring the application of brain-inspired memory exaggeration to a state-of-the-art continual learning model
+## Exploring the application of brain-inspired feature exaggeration to a state-of-the-art continual learning model
-Adaptions brain-inpsired adaptions to the PyTorch implementation of the continual learning experiments with deep neural networks described in the following paper:
+Brain-inpsired adaptions to the PyTorch implementation of the continual learning experiments with deep neural networks proposed by Van de Ven et al.
-* Brain-inspired replay for continual learning with artificial neural networks: https://www.nature.com/articles/s41467-020-17866-2

-This paper proposes a new, brain-inspired version of generative replay that can scale to continual learning problems with natural images as inputs.
-This is demonstrated with the Split CIFAR-100 protocol, both for task-incremental learning and for class-incremental learning.

 ## Installation & requirements